hockic/database/README.md

-PDO wrapper for Kohana 3.2
+PDO wrapper for Kohana 3.x
 -------------

-I really hated the built in database module so i created my own.
+A clean, simple and lightweight PDO wrapper for Kohana 3.x

 Plain PDO